 Burnside park, 40 Kennedy Plaza, Providence

-This brand new playground opened late last summer, and it’s located right in the urban center of Providence in Burnside Park.
+This playground is located right in the urban center of Providence in Burnside Park.
 It was created in memory of Brandon Goldner, the son of Hasbro Chairman and CEO Brian Goldner, and his wife, Barbara.
 Brandon died in 2015 of an accidental heroin overdose, and his parents wanted to celebrate his life and the memories they created together as a family through creating the playground.
 It has creative exploration areas where kids can play in the middle of the city.
 The playground features structures that look like the masts of a ship, complete with netting sails and rigging for climbing and ropes for tightrope-walking.
 There’s a giant swing that can fit several children at once, as well as regular swings, a slide and jungle gym, musical instruments like upright xylophones and a spinning wheel that’s a twist on a merry-go-round.
 My kids had fun playing with kids from all different cultures in the heart of the city.

 Grab Lunch: Food trucks visit Kennedy Plaza along Washington Street on Wednesdays through Fridays between the hours of 11:30 a.m. and 1:30 p.m.
 Some other fun places for kids within walking distance are Friskie Fries, UMelt and Luxe Burger Bar.

 This is our favorite park for its separate toddler and big-kid play areas.
 Climbing forts are made from recycled plastic, and play areas include a fisherman’s boat, tiny clam shacks, play houses and storefronts, a deep-sea themed climbing wall and a huge sandbox complete with construction trucks.
 There’s also a pavilion for performing, basketball courts and a woodland walking path that leads to gorgeous waterfront views overlooking the Kickemuit River.